MechanicalRock/mechanicalrock.github.io/_posts/2021-07-05-snowflake-saml-auth-with-G-suite.md

 <div style="background-color: #fff3cd ; border-color: #ffeeba; color: #856404; border-radius: .25rem; padding: .75rem 1.25rem;"><strong>Note!</strong><br/>

 1. When entering the certificate into Snowflake please ensure the certificate is ALL ON ONE LINE (e.g. no carriage returns) along with remove the Begin and End Certificate tags<br/>
-2. issuer value will be from entity ID in your G-suite app<br/>
+2. Issuer value will be from entity ID in your G-suite app<br/>
-3. run below commands using AccountAdmin role<br/>
+3. Run below commands using AccountAdmin role<br/>
 </div> <br/>

 ```sql